California’s traffic laws on improper passing and overtaking vehicles are found in Vehicle Code Sections 21750-21759 VC.

 VC 21759 requires drivers to exercise caution when passing animals.15

-Animals, under this section, includes horses, livestock, and any ridden animals.16
+Animals, under this section, include horses, livestock, and any ridden animals.16

 As for ridden animals, passing motorists must obey the signals given by the person riding the animal so as to avoid frightening the animal.17